baobabKoodaa/blog/content/posts/2020-08-29--money-out-of-thin-air/index.md

 Most people are familiar with central banks' ability to create money out of thin air.
 A central bank has access to physical printing presses which can produce physical banknotes, and it has the corresponding ability to create electronic money.
 However, central banks are not the only entities which create money.
 Money is also created by regular banks, such as retail banks and commercial banks, in the process of making loans.

 Many people believe that regular banks' ability to create money is similar to central banks' ability to create money.
 It is not.
 This misconception has been perpetuated by a powerful cast of characters which includes <a href="https://www.hs.fi/tiede/art-2000002869261.html" target="_blank">mainstream news outlets</a> and even <a href="https://www.sciencedirect.com/science/article/pii/S1057521914001070" target="_blank">some economists</a>.
-Unlike a central bank, your local bank does not possess a magic wand that creates money out of thin air.

 This article will demystify money creation by illustrating the following facts:

 - A bank deposit is merely an IOU.
 - A bank loan is merely an exchange of 2 IOUs.
-- Anyone can create IOUs out of thin air - no magic wand needed.
+- Anyone can create IOUs out of thin air.
 - When a customer redeems an IOU at a bank, the bank needs to hand over another form of money, and the bank has no ability to create _that_ money out of thin air.
+For example, when you make a bank transfer to another bank, the bank can not simply send over money created by itself.

-The main argument presented here is that banks do not have any special powers in relation to money creation; the process in which banks create money is entirely pedestrian.
+The main argument presented here is that banks do not have central bank-like special powers in relation to money creation; the process in which banks create money is entirely pedestrian.

 **Bank deposits are merely IOUs**